tobyatgithub/pythonMaximumFlowTraffic/README.md

 - We will assume each source has unlimited supply (we later can see there is an easy way to regulate that) to simulate the worst case and explore the bottleneck of the graph.
 And we will make the same assumption for each sink.
 - The overall goal of this traffic optimization is to provide a tooling for comparing different graph designs (which stands for different road/bridge design for traffic.)

+## Application and Scope

+> Application and Scope = how to apply the solution

 ## Reference and Resources

+> Reference = something we find useful

 [1] [Textbook about Flow Problems](https://www-sop.inria.fr/members/Frederic.Havet/Cours/flow.pdf)